danielvial/clusteringPpr/README.md

 ## Overview
 First, a brief explanation of the sub-directories:
 - *algo* contains the underlying algorithms used in our experiments
-- *data* contains code that pre-processes real datasets and generates synthetic datasets; once datasets are processed/generated, they are also saved in this directory
+- *data* contains code that processes datasets; once datasets are processed, they are also saved in this directory
 - *results* will contain experimental output

 The remaining files in this directory are MATLAB scripts used for experiments in the preprint.
 Generally, these scripts proceed as follows: first, a graph (or set of graphs) is loaded from the *data* directory; next, experiments are run using code from the *algo* directory; finally, the output is saved as a *.mat* file in the *results* directory.